Acting Chief of Staff

-Jane Rosenblatt is the Deputy Chief of Staff under Commissioner McCabe.
+Jane Rosenblatt is the Acting Chief of Staff under Acting Commissioner Shawn M. LaTourette.

 Jane aids Chief of Staff Shawn M. LaTourette in providing policy direction to DEP programs responsible for ensuring protection of New Jersey land, air, water and natural and historic resources.
 She also serves as the Commissioner’s designee to the Board of the New Jersey Economic Development Authority and manages appointments to environmental and natural resource boards and commissions.